High Desert and High Adventure

 Who would have guessed that this isolated region south of Hells Canyon National Recreation Area, along the border between Oregon and Idaho would have been such a gem to explore?

-I recently spent two to three weeks there with my dog, Spirit, the two of us wandering around on a motorcycle with a sidecar.
+I recently spent two to three weeks there with my dog, Spirit, the two of us wondering around on a motorcycle with a sidecar.
 (I drove.)
 We set up camp near the community of Halfway, which has a population of 350 and a Farmers’ Market every Saturday morning.

 Typically, the region has hot days in summer, sometimes more than 100 degrees Fahrenheit, and lovely cool nights.
 It receives about 10 inches of rain a year.
 This compares with Portland, which gets about 45 inches per year, and the Oregon coast, with about 90 inches.